-[1-2-11] To determine single-piece weight in any mailing at single-piece prices, in a bulk mailing at Parcel Post, Media Mail, or Library Mail prices, or in any bulk price mailing of nonidentical-weight pieces, weigh each piece individually.
+To determine single-piece weight in any mailing at single-piece prices, in a bulk mailing at Media Mail, or Library Mail prices, or in any bulk price mailing of nonidentical-weight pieces, weigh each piece individually.
 To determine single-piece weight in any other bulk or presort price mailing, weigh a sample group of at least 10 randomly selected pieces and divide the total sample weight by the number of pieces in the sample.
-Express all single-piece weights in decimal pounds rounded off to two decimal places for the following mailpieces: Express Mail, Priority Mail (except Critical Mail), Parcel Select, Parcel Post, Bound Printed Matter, Media Mail, and Library Mail prices.
+Express all single-piece weights in decimal pounds rounded off to two decimal places for the following mailpieces: Priority Mail Express, Priority Mail (except Critical Mail), Parcel Select, Bound Printed Matter, Media Mail, and Library Mail prices.
 Mailers using eVS may round off to two or four decimals, because eVS automatically rounds to the appropriate decimal place.
-For all other mailpieces, express all single-piece weights in decimal place.
+For all other mailpieces, express all single-piece weights in decimal pounds rounded off to four decimal places.